- 1 Blood Grouping

 Packed Red Cells

 1 unit of blood should increase a patient’s haemoglobin by around 10g/L. Patients given red blood cells may produce autoantibodies to donor surface antigens (of which there are many, other than ABO and RhD).
-Because of this, before any future transfusions, a new G&S/X-match will need to be sent.
+Because of this, before any future transfusions, a new G&S will need to be sent (unless the last G&S was sent and processed within around 3 days of the most recent transfusion).

 Fresh Frozen Plasma (FFP)